Bridges on public rights of way

 Who is responsible?

-Not all bridges on public rights of way are owned by Surrey County Council, however regardless of ownership, we have a duty of care to ensure that all bridges associated with public rights of way are in a safe condition.
+Most, but not all bridges on public rights of way, are owned by us, Surrey County Council.
+However, regardless of ownership, we have a duty of care to ensure that all bridges on the network are in a safe condition.
 Generally, we maintain bridges over natural watercourses.
-Although there are exceptions, privately owned bridges have a higher private right, for example, private drives and access tracks.
-Larger bridges over man made obstacles such as railway lines are usually the responsibility of a third party such as Network Rail.
+Privately owned bridges usually carry a higher private vehicular right, for example, private drives and access tracks.
+Larger bridges over man-made obstacles such as railway lines, trunk roads or motorways are usually the responsibility of a third party such as Network Rail or National Highways.
+More information on these can be found on our Bridges and structures page.

 For Landowners

-Regardless, of ownership, before carrying out any work to a bridge that either carries a right of way or passes over or under one you will need to consult fully with the Countryside Access Team via the report a problem page or the Surrey Contact Centre .
-You may also need Environment Agency approval and Planning Permission.
+Regardless of ownership, before carrying out any work to a bridge that either carries a public right of way, or passes over or under one, you will need to consult fully with the Countryside Access Team via the report a problem form or our contact centre.
+You may also need Environment Agency approval or Planning Permission.
 You can check the requirements with your District or Borough Council.

 When carrying out previously approved works you should not endanger users, or temporarily close a public right of way.
-Temporary closures can only be done by the Countryside Access Team.
+If you require a Temporary closure this can be administered by the Countryside Access Team.

 You will also need our permission as the Highway Authority if you need to dig any new ditches or widen existing ones where they may affect a public right of way.
 You will need to provide and maintain any new crossing, which must have been agreed previously with us.